camelot-dev/camelot/docs/index.rst

 .. note:: Camelot only works with text-based PDFs and not scanned documents.
 (As Tabula `explains`_, "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

+You can check out some frequently asked questions :ref:`here <faq>`.

 .. _explains: https://github.com/tabulapdf/tabula#why-tabula

 Why Camelot?